cloud-people/notetaker2/README.md

 - Missing TDD.
 Just implemented one test case.
 It is missing all other tests as well as regressive and e2e tests.
 Unlike the bullet above, I don't see any problem in casting types to any in tests.
 I'd rather invest my time making sure tests are really testing desired behaviour than making Typescript happy in my test suite.
 - Missing Logging.
 - Missing proper error handling with logging.
+- Could have created a better solution to search notes like, for example, spliting user's input into words and search word by word.
 # Angular App
 ## Setup
 - Open `api` folder.